cisco-ce/roomos.cisco.com/doc/MTR/JoinThirdPartyMeetings.md

 ## Join Webex Meetings

+The Join Webex button is enabled automatically when the MTR device is registered to Webex.

 1. Swipe from the right on the home screen to open the control panel.
 2. Tap **Webex**.